-If you wish to extend your stay for a further three months, contact the Dirección Nacional de Migración (National Office of Migration – in Spanish only) in Montevideo or departmental capitals – but it’s generally easier to leave the country for a night and return.
-If you wish to settle in Uruguay, contact the Inspectoría de Migración, although it’s really better to discuss this first with the Uruguayan embassy in your home country.
+If you wish to extend your stay for a further three months, contact the Dirección Nacional de Migración (National Office of Migration) in Montevideo or departmental capitals – but it’s generally easier to leave the country for a night and return.

 Arriving by plane, you’ll be given two forms for Immigration and Customs; they are currently in Spanish only but are not difficult to fill in (just remember that your apellido is your family name).
 You’ll be given a white form to keep with your passport, but if this gets lost it shouldn’t be a problem as long as you have the correct stamp in your passport.
 Immigration queues are dealt with pretty fast, and there are special desks for the disabled and pregnant and those with babies.

+Buses will get you almost everywhere, and generally pretty punctually.
 Being a relatively small country, Uruguay does not generally have separate systems of local and long-distance buses, and most interurban buses will stop to pick up passengers who flag them down by the roadside.
 Standing passengers are allowed, but a point may come at which no more will be picked up.
-However, at busy times one departure will in fact consist of several buses leaving at the same time, some of which will omit stops at certain towns, as well as roadside pickups (check your ticket carefully to see which one you should be on).

 The SummerBus Uruguay backpackers’ hop-on-hop-off service was introduced in 2010, running five days a week along the coast from Punta del Este to Montevideo, from there to Punta del Diablo and then back to Punta del Este, calling at many hostels along the way.